furkleindustries/accelerator-core/README.md

 /* Accelerator components, interfaces, styles, functions, etc. Feel free to
  * destructure this as you see fit but watch out that you don't get mixed up
- * between bundle props and component props with the same name (e.g. tags). */ import * as bundle from '../src/passages/bundle';
+ * between bundle props and component props with the same name (e.g. tags). */ import * as components from '../../src/passages/componentsBundle'; import * as passages from '../../src/passages/passagesBundle';
+import * as tagsBundle from '../../src/passages/tagsBundle';
+// @ts-ignore
+import builtInStyles from '../../src/passages/styles.scss';

-import logo from '../public/logo.svg';
+import logo from '../../public/logo.svg';

-class Component extends React.PureComponent<bundle.passages.IPassageProps> {
+class Component extends React.PureComponent<passages.IPassageProps> {
   constructor(props: any) {
     super(props);